The government-funded greyhound racing industry

 Blood money

-Click on the dollar amount for more information on how state governments pour millions of taxpayer dollars into keeping the brutal greyhound racing industry afloat.
+Click on dollar amount for more information on how state governments pour millions of taxpayer dollars into keeping the brutal greyhound racing industry afloat.
 Where government funding is shared across racing codes, this is indicated in brackets: Greyhound (G), Harness (H) and Thoroughbred (T).

 Blood money